Showing posts with label Nintendo Switch. Show all posts

 I generally liked Gaku but he was a bit stiff at times, you can see he means well

-especially at the start of the route where he expressed some of his thoughts.
+especially at the start of the route or where he expressed some of his thoughts.

 I think his route accomplished more with the setting and story overall.